-The results also showed that the acceptance of science among Israeli system students from grades (7-9) is high, as well as students from the schools under the authority of the Palestinian government.
-The researcher attributed this to the fact that students in these grades have a curiosity for knowing, and their ability to understand increase as the curriculum is not difficult to understand.
-The teacher also can use different teaching aids at this stage, as well as, it is considered an extension stage for elementary education stage.
-Thus, the information is cumulative which make it easy for the student to understand the curriculum, and this leads to loving and accepting the curriculum of science by students.
+The results also showed a high level of acceptance of science in grades 7-9 among Israeli system students as well as students from the schools under the authority of the Palestinian government.
+The researcher attributed this to the fact that students in these grades have a curiosity for learning, and their ability to understand increases as the curriculum is not difficult to understand.
+Also, the teacher can use different teaching aids at this stage as well, as it is considered an extension of the elementary education stage.
+Thus, the information is cumulative, which make it easy for the student to understand the curriculum, and this leads to the students loving and accepting the science curriculum.

-As for the students from grades (10-12), the acceptance of Israeli system students was higher than students from the schools under the authority of the Palestinian government.
-The researcher attribute this to the fact that in secondary education the curriculum becomes difficult in which students learn chemistry, physics and biology each in a specific textbook and curriculum, which needs great effort and different teaching aids.
-There is a lack in the use of teaching aids in the schools under the authority of the Palestinian government, due to the increasing number of students in the classes.
-Also, the educational system in Israeli system schools, which lacks in schools under the authority of the Palestinian government, that makes students to specialize from the beginning of the 10th grade makes it easy for them to learn the curriculum.
+As for the students in grades 10-12, the acceptance of Israeli system students was higher than that of students from the schools under the authority of the Palestinian government.
+The researcher attribute this to the fact that in secondary school, the curriculum becomes difficult, and students learn chemistry, physics and biology with a specific textbook and curriculum in each case.
+These subjects require great effort and different teaching aids.
+There is a lack of use of teaching aids in the schools under the authority of the Palestinian government due to the increasing number of students in the classes.
+Also, the educational system in Israeli schools requires students to specialize from the beginning of the 10th grade, making it easy for them to learn the curriculum.
+This is not the case of schools under the authority of the Palestinian government.

-However, regarding the acceptance of students to science curriculum according to Gender variable, the results showed differences in the acceptance of Israeli system students of science curriculum.
-The differences in favor of females at all grades and this means that the female acceptance of science curriculum is higher than males.
+However, regarding students’ acceptance of science curriculum according to the gender variable, the results showed differences in the Israeli system.
+The differences were in favor of females at all grades, which means that female acceptance of science curriculum is higher than that of males.
 This is due to the fact that female students prefer to constantly study and read.
-Also they might have the ability to provide the tools or make it to make it easier for them to understand things.
-In addition, female students' desire to study and understand in Jerusalem schools is higher among than male students, as the political conditions and the overcrowding of male students also play a role in weakening the male students’ desire of study.
+Also. they might have the ability to provide the tools to make it easier for them to understand things.
+In addition, female students’ desire to study and assimilate knowledge in Jerusalem schools is higher than that of male students, as the political conditions and the overcrowding of male students also play a role in weakening the male students’ desire to study.

-According to grades, there were statistically significant differences in the extent of Israeli system students' acceptance of science curriculum according to grade variable.
+As for the grade variable, there were statistically significant differences in Israeli system students’ acceptance of science curriculum.
 Differences were in favor of students in grades 7-9.
-This is due fact that students at this stage begin to study science through experiments, thus, the enjoyment will be higher than in the previous stage.
-Also, in the next stage, the study of science will be according the specialization in the undergraduate stage which focus more on studying science.
-Thereof, an intermediate stage, it is not difficult, nor is it easy.
+This is due fact that students at this stage begin to study science through experiments, so it becomes more enjoyable than in the previous stage.
+Also, in the next stage, science will be studied according the specialization in the undergraduate stage which focus more on studying science.
+Therefore, it is an intermediate stage and neither difficult nor easy.

-While the schools under the Palestinian National Authority, the concentration on the science in the basic stage is through various activities.
-Therefore, the level of acceptance of science from students from (3-6) grade is high, as they start learning science from third grade, thus, the students have a passion for studying science.
+Meanwhile, in the schools under the Palestinian National Authority, elementary school students learn about science through various activities.
+Therefore, the level of acceptance of science among students in grades 3-6 is high, as they start learning science from the third grade; thus, the students have a passion for studying science.

-According to the researcher, the students choose chemistry then biology as both subjects are easier than physics and the students can be more creative in them.
-Also, chemistry is more fun and exciting due to chemical experiments and interactions, as well as job opportunities are more available those who study chemistry than physics.
+According to the researcher, the students prefer chemistry followed by biology, as both subjects are easier than physics and the students can be more creative in them.
+Also, chemistry is more fun and exciting due to chemical experiments and interactions, and as job opportunities are more available for those who study chemistry than physics.

 2.5 Recommendations